mawrxyz/equiquote-scraper-public/README.md

    ```bash
    crontab -l
    ```
-**Note for vi and vim users**

-If your default editor is vi or vim, you'll need to enter "insert mode" before you can begin typing in the file.
+**Note for vi and vim users:** If your default editor is vi or vim, you'll need to enter "insert mode" before you can begin typing in the file.
 To do this, press the i key.
 You can then start editing the file.
 When you're done editing, press the Esc key to exit insert mode.
 To save your changes and exit the editor, type :wq and press Enter.
 If you want to exit without saving changes, type :q! and press Enter.

 ## Licence
 This project is licensed under the terms of the license provided in the `LICENSE.txt` file.